tomooda/ViennaTalk/README.md

 * [VDMBrowser](VDMBrowser.md) - A VDM-SL browser inspired by Smalltalk's class browsers and inspectors
 * [VDMPad](VDMPad.md) - A lightweight web IDE for VDM-SL with animation and diagram presentation of data
-* VDMC - A Smalltalk wrapper of VDM-SL animation
+* ViennaAnimation - Animation manager that encapsulate execution engine
 * [Lively Walk-Through](LivelyWalk-Through.md) - A UI prototyping environment to animate UI prototype by VDM-SL specification
 * [Webly Walk-Through](WeblyWalkThrough.md) - A Web API server to publish VDM-SL specifications of web APIs.
 * ViennaEngine - Animation engine wrapper